ben-aaron188/rgpt3/README.md

 You are free to make contributions to the package via pull requests.
 If you do so, you agree that your contributions will be licensed under the [GNU General Public License v3.0](https://github.com/ben-aaron188/rgpt3/blob/main/LICENSE.md).

+## Changelog/updates

+- [update] 29 Nov 2022: the just released [davinci-003 model](https://beta.openai.com/docs/models/gpt-3) for text completions is now the default model for the text completion functions.

 ## Citation